brianrayxu/EC601-OpenSource-Project3/README.md

 <img src="Images/jitsigraph.png">

-The server uses XMPP () in order to accomplish its signalling tasks.
+The server uses XMPP  in order to accomplish its signalling tasks.
 So, looking into the logs for this might give insight into any security flaws of the signalling layer.

 In order to see the logs, we use the given default XMPP Credentials (can be located on the installation guide).
-The default credentials are:

-Username:

-Password: